-Keeping adults safe: an introductory course for community groups and voluntary organisations who work with, engage and deliver activities or services for adults
+An introductory course for community groups and voluntary organisations who work with, engage and deliver activities or services for adults.

 Concentrating specifically on the over 18s age group, this course will provide you with an understanding of your role in establishing a safe environment, and what you can do to create this environment.
 The course will look at what is meant by the term ‘Safeguarding Adults’, and the factors that may increase the risk of abuse and how to respond to suspected abuse.

 By the end of the course you will be able to:

 - understand and apply the principles that underpin all safeguarding adults, including the Mental Capacity Act